mohsenBanan/mohsenBanan/readme.md

 component-oriented FOSS results.
 These results are usually tactical and limited in scope and often end up catering to the interests of corporate American proprietary internet service providers.
 ByStar, however, follows a different model.
-ByStar's Git repositories are structured as GitHub organizations that align with the architecture of ByStar itself.
+ByStar's Git repositories are structured as public GitHub organizations that align with the architecture of ByStar itself.
 All of these components primarily contribute to our own digital ecosystem.
 Key engineering components of ByStar include:
 <br>